Pre-Enforcement outage prediction

 AD data is encrypted before any file is written to disk.
 Nothing is transmitted to PresideTech infrastructure in plaintext — ever.

-The RSA-4096 private key used to decrypt result files lives in Azure Key Vault HSM.
-It never leaves the hardware security module.
+The RSA-4096 private key used to decrypt result files is stored in Azure Key Vault.
+It never exists outside of the vault.

 Each assessment key is scoped to a specific forest FQDN, expires in 7 days, and transitions to Consumed state after a single use.
 Replay is architecturally impossible.